plebbit/plebbit-js/README.md

 ### `plebbit.createSubplebbit(createSubplebbitOptions)`

 > Create a subplebbit instance.
 Should update itself on update events after `Subplebbit.update()` is called if `CreateSubplebbitOptions.address` exists.
-If `CreateSubplebbitOptions.signer` exists, can call `Subplebbit.edit(subplebbitEditOptions)` to edit the subplebbit as the owner, and `Subplebbit.start()` to listen for new posts on the pubsub and publish updates as the owner.
+If the subplebbit database corresponding to `subplebbit.address` exists locally, can call `Subplebbit.edit(subplebbitEditOptions)` to edit the subplebbit as the owner, and `Subplebbit.start()` to listen for new posts on the pubsub and publish updates as the owner.

 #### Parameters